alessandra80/RunAnalysis/README.md

 # RunAnalysis
-README file for the course project of Getting and Cleaning data.
+README file for the project of Getting and Cleaning data course.

 To start to manipulate the data, the code sets the wd to the "test" directory present inside the "UCI HAR Dataset" directory.
 It lists the files within the directory using the list.files() function but keeping out the files within the "Inertial signals" directory by setting the pattern argument as "_".
 Indeed, following I will have to select only the measurement on the mean and standard deviation and these functions (mean() and std()) have not been applied to "inertials signals" so, in my opinion, we don't need the folders containing that data.